MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Connect branches/remote locations to the nearest VHub via VPN.

-- If third-party network virtual appliances are required, deploy them to a separate Virtual Network (e.g., NVA VNet) and connect it to the regional VHub.
+- If third-party network virtual appliances are required, deploy them to a separate virtual network (e.g., NVA VNet) and connect it to the regional VHub.

 - Use [Azure Monitor Network Insights](/azure/azure-monitor/insights/network-insights-overview) (currently in preview) to monitor the end-to-end state of customer networks on Azure.

-- If Azure VWAN is not used, deploy global networking infrastructure using Azure Virtual Networks in a hub and spoke model.
+- If Azure VWAN is not used, deploy global networking infrastructure using Azure virtual networks in a hub and spoke model.

     - Deploy shared infrastructure, such as ExpressRoute Gateways and Azure Firewall, within the central VNet connected to “landing zones” via VNet peering.